 Glass lens

-Most headlight lens used by BMW were from Bosch.
+Most headlight lenses used by BMW were from Bosch.
 After the war and up till the /5 series, that lens was in several varieties.
-Bosch had several suppliers and one could find small differences.
+Bosch had several suppliers, and one could find small differences.
 All were interchangeable.
-I don’t suggest that you will find all versions here, but you can see the main ones.
+I don’t suggest that you will find all the versions here, only the main ones.
 My timeline is only my guess from my dim memory.
 My photography is poor, but I tried different backgrounds to show the features.

-The oldest type, may be used in the early 50s.
+The oldest type may have been used in the early 50s.
 Look from about 10 O’clock and down around the lower edge and up to about 2 O’clock.
-See the prominent U shape to the glass?
+See the prominent U shape on the glass?
 That was even more obvious before WWII.
-As time went along it diminished.
+As time went along, it diminished.
 The area around the inner circle is of interest here.
-The lower half has a patina to it.
+The lower half has an intentional patina to it.
 It is sort of hazy or unclear.
 This one has a lot of haze.

 This one has much less haze but is otherwise about identical.

 This one was used from the early 60s on.
-The photo shows the change in lettering away from the italics type.
+The photo shows the change in lettering away from italics.
 The lettering is block type.
 This was used up to the end of the /2 production.

 Bosch headlight rims

-These came in several varieties too.
-It was very hard to get the details in the photos, but I did my best.
-In general, Bosch had an inscription of their name showing at the top center of the rim up till about 1962.
+These came in several varieties.
+In general, Bosch had their name inscribed at the top center of the rim until about 1962.
 I think that the early inscription was larger than the later one.
 The photo showing that difference in size didn’t show the detail well enough and was omitted.
 From about 62 on, it was a plain bare rim.

 Typical inscription on the top.
-I can’t tell if this is the large one or the small one, sorry.
+Sorry, I can’t tell if this is the large one or the small one.
 The difference is only obvious when you have both in your hand.

 BMW motorcycle valve covers

 The valve covers came in three general types of construction.
 They came in two styles, R50/R60 with 6 ribs and the sports type with two ribs.
-All of one style were interchangeable except the R50S, as it was unique to that one model.
+All were interchangeable except the R50S, as it was unique to that one model.

 2. The second was also thick and heavy but had no flashing marks.
 They were used up until about late 1967 or 68.

-3. The third was thin, light and made by a different process, maybe die cast.
+3. The third was thin, light, and made by a different process, maybe die cast.
 The surface finish was smoother too.
 They were available for many years after the /2 ceased production.
 If the bike fell over, it was almost sure to punch a hole in the “thin” cover.
-The older thick ones would withstand lots of falling over.
+The older thick ones would withstand lots of stress.

-This R69 valve cover has the early flashing marks very visible.
-They are the marks that extend out from the usual fins to the edge.
+This R69 valve cover has early flashing marks visible.
+They are marks extending from the usual fins to the edge.
 The R50/R60 valve covers also had these same flashing marks.

 This R69 valve cover has been “cleaned up” to get rid of the flashing marks.
 This was a common practice.
-It is too bad as it ruins the “original” value for restoration work.
+It is too bad as it ruins restoration work’s “original” value.

 This shows an R69 valve cover on the left and an R50S valve cover on the right.
-The R50S never had the flashing marks due to being produced after the flashing marks went away.
-The R50S covers are very hard to find today.
+The R50S never had the flashing marks due to being produced after the flashing marks went away on other models.
+The R50S valve covers are hard to find.

 Are all /2 BMW motorcycle transmissions the same?

-The technical aspects of all twin transmission are the same.
+The basic technical aspects of all twin transmissions are the same.
 They have the same gear ratios for all solo bikes and a different ratio for sidecar transmissions.
 They are almost completely interchangeable.
 In this case, one must lump them into two groups.
-The later sports models, R50S, and R69S, as they used a different air cleaner.
+First, the later sports models, R50S, and R69S, as they used a different air cleaner.
 That air cleaner was more open and allowed a bit more flow.
-The R50, R60, R69, R50/2, and R60/2 used an air cleaner that had a hand operated choke lever.
-Both types of air cleaner mounted in the same way, by a long bolt through the middle.
-The choke type air cleaner was kept oriented by a roll pin that was mounted in the transmission case.
-It must be removed to mount the sports type air cleaner.
+Secondly, the R50, R60, R69, R50/2, and R60/2 used an air cleaner that had a hand-operated choke lever.
+Both types of air cleaner are mounted in the same way, by a long bolt through the middle.
+The choke-type air cleaner was kept oriented by a roll pin that was mounted in the transmission case.
+It must be removed to mount the sports-type air cleaner.

 Slightly below the center of the picture is the locating roll pin for the choke type air cleaner.